Orkes logo image

 The notification method here is not restricted to just four channels.
 Adding more switch cases allows you to incorporate other notification systems to accommodate the organization’s preferences.

 Here is the workflow definition for Notify-Channels workflow.
-To create the workflow, go to Definitions > Workflow in the Developer Playground.
+To create the workflow, go to Definitions > Workflow in the Developer Edition.

 Select + Define workflow and paste the code in the Code tab.
 Save the workflow.
 Your workflow looks like this: